drasi-project/docs/docs/content/solution-developer/components/continuous-queries/_index.md

 If this Continuous Query resource definition was contained in a file called `query.yaml`, to create this query on a Drasi environment that was the current Kubectl context, you would run the command:

 ```
-kubectl apply -f query.yaml
+drasi apply -f query.yaml
 ```

-You can then use the standard Kubectl commands to query the existence and status of the Continuous Query resource.
+You can then use additional `drasi` commands to query the existence and status of the Continuous Query resource.
 For example, to see a list of the active Continuous Queries, run the following command:

 ```
-kubectl get continuousqueries
+drasi list continuousqueries
 ```

 ## Deletion
 To delete an active Continuous Query, run the following command:

 ```
-kubectl delete continuousqueries <query-id>
+drasi delete continuousqueries <query-id>
 ```

-For example, if the Continuous Query id from the `metadata.name` property of the resource definition is `manager-incident-alert`, you would run,
+For example, if the Continuous Query id from the `name` property of the resource definition is `manager-incident-alert`, you would run,

 ```
-kubectl delete continuousqueries manager-incident-alert
+drasi delete continuousqueries manager-incident-alert
 ```

 **Note**: Drasi does not currently enforce dependency integrity between Continuous Queries and Reactions.
 If you delete a Continuous Query that is used by one or more Reactions, they will stop getting query result changes.